-Drinking water providers across the state are required to create long-term management plans for their water systems, these include a Water System Plan every 10 years and a Satellite Management Agency Plan every 5 years.
-Thurston County Public Works is updating these plans to help manage long-range planning for community growth and financial stability.
+Drinking water providers across the state are required to create long-term management plans for their water systems, these include a Water System Plan every 10 years and a Satellite Management Agency (SMA) Plan every 5 years.
+These plans to help manage long-range planning for community growth and financial stability.
+In 2022, Thurston County Public Works completed updates to the Boston Harbor Water System Plan and the SMA Plan.